What are the benefits of yoga?

 What do I need to get STARTED?

 You can start by exploring our classes and pricing to see what might be right for you, and join online today.
 When you are ready, all you need to bring to class is a mat, water bottle, and a smile!
-We also provide rentals.
-We understand that coming to a new studio can be intimidating so please feel free to email or call us if you have any questions.
-Please arrive at least 20 minutes before class with a valid government ID to have enough time to get you registered at our studio.
+We also provide rental mats and towels.
+Feel free to email or call us if you have any questions.
+Please arrive at least 20 minutes before class with a valid government ID to provide enough time to get you registered at our studio.

 What if I'm not flexible?